Massachusetts 81, New Mexico 65

 Massachusetts 81, No. 20 New Mexico 65: Chaz Williams led four in double figures with 19 points for the Minutemen, who ran past the Lobos late in the semifinals of the Charleston Classic.

-Cady Lalanne added his third double-double of the season with 16 points and 14 rebounds, while Raphiael Putney contributed 18 points for UMass (5-0), which will meet Davidson or Clemson in Sunday’s final.
+Cady Lalanne added his third double-double of the season with 16 points and 14 rebounds, while Raphiael Putney contributed 18 points for UMass (5-0), which will meet Clemson in Sunday’s final.

 Alex Kirk scored a career-high 32 and contributed 11 rebounds less than 24 hours after playing 44 minutes in the Lobos’ double-overtime win over Alabama-Birmingham.
-Ball control was the biggest issue for New Mexico (3-1), which committed a season-high 18 turnovers and will meet the Davidson-Clemson loser in the third-place game.
+Ball control was the biggest issue for New Mexico (3-1), which committed a season-high 18 turnovers and will meet Davidson in the third-place game.

 Kirk exploded for 16 first-half points, including three 3-pointers, but New Mexico fell behind when Williams keyed a 14-0 run late in the frame to give UMass a 38-33 advantage at halftime.
 The Minutemen retained their lead until a Kirk jumper with just under eight minutes to go evened the score at 61.

-Note: (Updated: UPDATES with next opponents in 2nd and 3rd graphs)